keelan-krinsky/University-Notes.-/Notes/APES/Integrated Notes.markdown

 Insert Diagrams.

 ## Argument forms

 ### Dialectic argument
 Thesis + antithesis (becomes) synthesis

 # Organsim level Ecology

+## defining environments.
+environments are a smooth continuum of suitable (good) to unsuitable (bad).
+There is a threshold below which conditions are too ad to sustain a particular organism, below this line there are no available habitats. above this  line there is spectrum of habitats varying from poor to good, with associated increase in survival and reproductive rates.
+##### Examples
+Elephants in the Kruger

+ because of artificial water easy for herds with young elephants to move around which otherwise they would be unable to migrate. artificial water sources. this artificially increased the carrying capacity.

+## What is an Individual
+Especially in the case of rametes exaclty what cxonstitues one individual, and what constitues a group of individuals can be unclear.

+### Unitary

+#### Determinate forms
+1. the size and shape will vary predictable, and life cycle stages will progress steadily and ordinally.

+### Modular
+1. the form, growth and life cycle state of an organism is unpredictable.
+2. modular organism are composed of many modules/ sub units. (which often display phenotypic plasticity)

+## Life Cycles

+### Mammals
+1. juvaniles
+2. subadults (?)
+3. adults
+4. senescents

+### Trees
+1. seeds
+2. seedlings
+3. saplings
+4. adult trees

+### Insects
+1. Eggs
+2. larvae
+3. Papa
+4. instars
+5. adults

+NOTE: migration, survival , reporiduction and other rates vary dependant on life cycle stages.

+## Reproduction

 ### Reproductive Rate
 combination of many factors.